pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 Another very common mistake when working with classes is to forget to specify which instance of the class you want to work with.
 If only one address is created, it is natural to assume the computer will know to use that address you are talking about.
 This is not the case.

-See the example below:
+Take a look at this code:

 .. code-block:: python
     :linenos: